Working with Iterators

 Iterables::first(new ArrayIterator([]), else: fn() => false); // false

-This method is useful when you need to quickly retrieve the first element of a collection or the first element that meets a certain condition without manually iterating through the entire collection.
+This method is useful when you need to quickly get the first element of a collection, or the first element satisfying a specific condition, without manually iterating through the entire collection.

 firstKey (iterable $iterable, ?callable $predicate=null, ?callable $else=null): mixed